-Oxford University has three terms each of 8 week duration.
+Oxford University has three terms each of 8-week duration.
 These terms are called: Michaelmas Term (October to December); Hilary Term (January to March); Trinity Term (April to June).
-Please note, however, that the MSc in Social Sciences of the Internet has an extended Hilary Term which lasts 9 weeks.
+Please note, however, that the MSc in Social Science of the Internet has an extended Hilary Term which lasts 9 weeks.

-Full-time students will be expected to be in residence at Oxford for each of the 8 weeks of Michaelmas and Trinity Terms and the 9 weeks of Hilary Term.
+Full-time students will normally be expected to be in residence at Oxford for each of the 8 weeks of Michaelmas and Trinity Terms and the 9 weeks of Hilary Term.
 You will be free to leave Oxford after the end of each term but are advised to return during the week prior to the start of the next term (referred to as 0th week).
-In addition full-time students are required to sit core written examinations in week 9 of their first term and 0th week in their second term and thus must be resident in Oxford at these times.
-For certain optional courses students are also require to sit written examinations in week 5 and week 10 of Hilary Term.
+In addition full-time students are required to sit an in-person written examination in week 9 of their first term and thus must be resident in Oxford.
+For certain optional courses students are also required to sit written examinations in week 5 and week 10 of Hilary Term.

 Part-time students are not required to be resident in Oxford, but will need to plan to regularly attend scheduled lectures and seminars, and to attend examinations which fall outside the main weeks of term.
-The details of when examinations are held are noted below.
+The details of when examinations are held are noted in Appendix I: Examining Timetable.

-You will need to submit your thesis via the Assignment Submission WebLearn site by noon of the weekday on or nearest to the 1st of August of the year in which the degree is to be completed and you will also need to be available to return to Oxford in late August or September in the event of being called back for viva voce.
+You will need to submit your thesis via the Assignment Submission Inspera site by noon of the weekday on or nearest to the 1st of August of the year in which the degree is to be completed and you will also need to be available to return to Oxford in late August or September in the event of being called back for viva voce.